 We offer a broad and balanced curriculum and have high expectations for all students.
 The achievements, attitudes and well-being of all our students matter.
 This policy helps to ensure that this school promotes the individuality of all our students irrespective of ethnicity, attainment, age, disability, gender or background and that they have a common curriculum experience.

-Our Inclusion team is led by Laura Fletcher and is overseen by Gemma Clare (Assistant Principal).
+Our Inclusion team is led by Gemma Clare (Assistant Principal).
 The governor with particular responsibility for Inclusion is Peter Cartilage (Inclusion and Safeguarding).
 We are extremely proud of being awarded the Inclusion Quality Mark (IQM) for outstanding inclusive practice - this award follows a rigorous inspection process, which took an in-depth look at our inclusion work here at the academy.

 It is important to us that all stakeholders understand the term inclusion.
 Inclusion is concerned with the learning, participation and equal opportunities for all young people.
 Of which some examples are listed below: